hostjane/hostjane.github.io/index.markdown

 ![](/assets/board-view.png)

-On HostJane there is 1 time zone.
-We remove borders, gatekeepers and red tape.
-Collaborate with the right people, at the right time.
+<span class="yellow">On HostJane there is 1 time zone.
+We remove borders, gatekeepers and red tape.</span>

+We assist you to collaborate with the right people, at the right time.
 Our [simple process](/buyers/hostjane-roadmap/) includes [payment protection](/getting-started/#payment-protection-guarantee) for buyers and shields every seller from bad actors.

 Get rid of: